opennetworkinglab/ngsdn-tutorial/EXERCISE-1.md

 ## Congratulations!

 You have completed the first exercise!
+Leave mininet running, as we will need it for following exercises.

 [p4c]: https://github.com/p4lang/p4c
 [p4runtime-sh]: https://github.com/p4lang/p4runtime-shell